dhis2/line-listing-app/docs/line_list.md

 ### Program Dimensions

-(In the event report these are called data dimensions.)
+(In the Event Reports app these are called data dimensions.)

 The line list will always be based on the event or tracker programs and you can do analysis on a range of dimensions.
 For Program with category combinations, you can use program categories and category option group sets as dimensions.